Anadol: Anadol STC-16 (1973–1975)

 Anadol STC-16 Rally version, which had a lightweight FRP chassis combined with a modified 140 bhp engine.

 A sports model, the STC-16, was produced between 1973 and 1975.
 The first prototype was introduced in 1972.

 Designed by Eralp Noyan, the STC-16 was the first Turkish sports car.
-It was also the second completely Turkish-designed car after Devrim, which was produced in 1961 as the first Turkish designed and built automobile.
+It was also the second Turkish-designed car after Devrim, which was produced in 1961 as the first Turkish designed and built automobile.
+The engine of Ford Escort and some of the components of Ford Capri produced by Ford of Europe were also used in the Anadol STC-16.
+The 1598 cc crossflow engine used in the Anadol STC-16 was originally developed for the 1970 Ford Escort Mexico, the special-edition road version of the Ford Escort rally car which won the 1970 London to Mexico World Cup Rally.

 In 1971, Erdoğan Gönül, the General Manager of Otosan and the son-in-law of Vehbi Koç, convinced the latter on the production of a sports car.
 The car was aimed at the upper segment of the Turkish market and would participate in international rallies, thus bringing prestige to the Anadol brand.
 The creation works of the STC-16 were assigned to Turkish designer Eralp Noyan, who had graduated from the Royal Fine Arts Academy in Belgium.
 The STC-16 was a completely new Anadol and looked nothing like the previous models of the brand, although it had similarities with other sports car models of that period, such as the Datsun 240Z and Ginetta G21.

 The car's name, "STC-16", was originally an acronym for "Sports Turkish Car 1600", but as it was also intended for international markets, STC was alternatively named as the "Sports Touring Coupé".
 Among the Turkish youth, however, STC was popularly interpreted as "Süper Türk Canavarı" (Super Turkish Monster).